 Make sure you deliver your announcements timely.
 For example, if you’re planning a big sale, send out that info to your consumers the evening before.
 Also, avoid texting late in the evening or too early in the morning; you don’t want to disturb or annoy your customers.
 So if you’re planning an evening event, you can announce it the morning of the day of.
 But don’t wake everyone up at 5 AM.

 Additionally, keep in mind that sending out regular info and announcements that bring value to your consumers can easily turn into spamming their inboxes if you don’t exercise caution.
 This is why you should consider the most appropriate time frame for contacting your consumers.
 According to marketing experts, each industry has its own acceptable frequency of sending out SMS messages.
 You could contact an SMS service provider and let them help you make the right choice.

 Once you’re implementing your SMS messaging campaign, it’s a good idea to set up some measures to monitor the impact or results it bears.
 You need to make sure that you are getting a reasonable return on investment.
 Take notice of click-through rates, open rates, and other statistics that could help you improve the overall results of your campaign.

 Compare the results of different messages and how they contribute to achieving your goals (this practice is called A/B testing).
 If you notice a pattern that shows good results, try to infuse the same elements with every future text.

 Get started with text message marketing for small business

-If you need to attract new customers, retain existing ones and increase engagement levels, text marketing can help take your small business to another level.
-Messente enables small businesses to connect with customers via text message marketing in more than 190 countries.
+If you need to attract new customers, retain existing ones, and increase engagement levels, SMS marketing can help take your small business to another level.
+Messente enables small businesses to connect with customers via text messaging in more than 190 countries.
 Take the first step in getting started by creating your free Messente account today.